Parent Family Weekend Frequently Asked Questions

 Even though many resident students and their families are familiar with the campus, the transition to MSU can still be very large.
 Going to classes, making new friends, and finding their way can be a bit daunting.
 By mid-semester, students have been here long enough to have a good sense of what they’re in for, and it’s a great time to reconnect and reassess what kind of support they might need.
 It’s a chance to meet the roommate and other people who have become very important in their lives, and to find out if there is some undetected homesickness or need.
 You can get a sense for how your student is “really” doing, and you can do it without “imposing” or being the nosy family!
 Even though students may not ask you to come, they are almost always very glad that you did!

-Families can register for $125.00 before September 1st.
-The registration fee is $150.00 after September 1st.
+Early bird registration (before September 1) is $140.00 for families or is $70.00 for solo parties.
+Registration fees after September 1 are $160.00 and $80.00, respectively.
 In order to register for our Parent & Family weekend please visit our homepage.

 We work very hard to keep the costs down as much as possible.
-The registration fee pays for the costs of printing, web design, renting venues for events, catering, parking, exclusive commemorative pint glass and t-shirt, etc. The fee is a flat rate and covers all family members in attendance.
+The flat rate registration fee pays for the costs of renting venues for events, catering, parking, exclusive commemorative pint glass and t-shirt, printing, web design, etc. See below for a more comprehensive fee breakdown.

 Here are all of the exclusive events and perks you will receive when you register for the weekend: